 Stateness

-In the CAR, the existence of a state monopoly on the legitimate use of force has been rare.
-The authority and control of the state are mainly concentrated in the capital, Bangui, while the government has little power in other parts of the country.
-The national borders are also largely uncontrolled and vulnerable to entry by armed groups from neighboring countries.
-As a result, rebel movements and militias have established rule and governance where the state is absent.
+In the CAR, a state monopoly on the legitimate use of force has hardly ever existed.
+The state’s authority and control have mainly concentrated in the capital, Bangui, and have been more or less absent from major parts of the country.
+Moreover, the national borders have been mostly uncontrolled and vulnerable to the entry of armed groups from neighboring countries.
+As a consequence, rebel movements and militias have set up their rule and established governance where the state is nonexistent.

 Monopoly on the use of force

-The existence of the nation-state in the CAR is unquestioned.
-Neither the government nor the international community challenges the concept of (re)building a nation-state.
-Even the rebel movements that regularly challenge the government acknowledge the state itself.
-Their objective is rather to topple the ruling political elite and seize control over the country, particularly the capital as its political center.
+De jure, the existence of the nation-state is unquestioned.
+Neither the government nor the international community questions the concept of (re)building a nation-state in the CAR.
+Moreover, the rebel movements that have regularly challenged the government in place acknowledge the state itself.
+Rather, it is the ruling political elite they seek to topple in order to seize control over the country – or at least over the capital as the political center.

 Traditionally, different population groups have competed for hegemony and denied civil rights to others.
-Citizenship has been silently manipulated for decades based on ethnicity.
-Individuals with Muslim backgrounds or Muslim names have often encountered difficulties in obtaining birth certificates and state identity cards.
-This antagonism is primarily rooted in decades of uncontrolled migration from Chad and Sudan due to weakly monitored borders.
-It reached an extreme during the 2013 crisis when the predominantly Christian Anti-Balaka self-defense militia openly opposed predominantly Muslim combatants from the Séléka rebel groups.
-Consequently, the citizenship of many Muslim Central Africans was questioned, and in some cases, rescinded.
-The citizenship status of many internally displaced persons and refugees remains unclear.
+For decades, citizenship has been quietly manipulated based on ethnicity.
+Muslims, or even those with Muslim names, have often faced difficulties obtaining birth certificates and state identity cards.
+This antagonism is mainly rooted in decades of uncontrolled migration from Chad and Sudan due to weakly monitored borders.
+Tensions reached an extreme during the 2013 crisis, when mostly Christian Anti-Balaka self-defense militias openly opposed the predominantly Muslim combatants of the Séléka rebel groups.
+As a result, the citizenship of many Muslim Central Africans was questioned and, in some cases, withheld.
+For many internally displaced persons and refugees, citizenship remains uncertain.

 State identity

-In general, legislation in the CAR is not substantially influenced by religious dogmas.
+In general, legislation in the Central African Republic is not substantially influenced by religious dogmas.
 The country largely adheres to the laicist tradition inherited from its former French colonial power.
 However, certain conflicts have religious overtones.
-Nevertheless, placing excessive emphasis on the religious dimension of the prolonged crisis in the Central African Republic risks overlooking the fundamental causes of violence, which include social, economic and political problems that have plagued the country since it became independent.
-Nonetheless, political actors have frequently exploited and manipulated ethnoreligious differences and tensions to serve their own interests.
-Frictions along religious lines, particularly between Christians and Muslims, have always existed.
-The long-standing interference of Chad in the politics and security of its neighbor has not only intensified anti-Chadian sentiments but has also resulted in disadvantages for Muslim individuals.
+Placing too much emphasis on the religious dimension of the years-long crisis in the Central African Republic, however, increases the risk of neglecting the fundamental causes of violence: the social, economic and political problems that have plagued the country since its independence.
+Yet, political actors have regularly used and exploited ethnoreligious differences and tensions for their own interests.
+Frictions along religious lines, notably between Christians and Muslims, have always existed.
+The long-standing interference of Chad in its neighbor’s politics and security, including the years-long presence of Chadian soldiers in the country serving as personal guards to President Bozizé, has not only increased anti-Chadian resentment but has also disadvantaged Muslim people in several respects.
+Political elites in the Central African Republic have tried to gain legitimacy by instrumentalizing preexisting tensions between ethnic and religious groups.
+This, in turn, has further weakened an already fragile social cohesion and fueled local grievances.

 No interference of religious dogmas